 Candace Bawcombe, pianist

-Pianist Candace Bawcombe has performed as soloist, recitalist, chamber, and orchestral musician in the DFW area since her return to Texas in 1991.
-The New York Times hailed her as “…deeply talented; a beautiful pianist.”
+Pianist Candace Bawcombe has performed as a soloist, recitalist, and chamber-orchestral musician in the DFW area since her return to Texas in 1991.
+The New York Times has hailed her as “…deeply talented; a beautiful pianist.”
 She has enjoyed collaborations with many artists including violinists Pinchas Zukerman, Erick Friedman, Peter Winograd, Eugene Drucker, and concertmasters of many orchestras.
-Metropolitan Opera Star Renée Fleming and Ms. Bawcombe performed the world premiere of Three Persian Songs by Bezhad Ranjbaran in Alice Tully Hall.
+Metropolitan Opera star Renée Fleming and Ms. Bawcombe performed the world premiere of Three Persian Songs by Bezhad Ranjbaran in Alice Tully Hall.
 She has performed and taught in festivals in the United States, Southeast Asia, and the United Kingdom.
 Ms. Bawcombe was an integral part of Dallas Chamber Music Society for 10 years beginning as the first executive director and later as artistic director.
 She hosted “Spotlight on Chamber Music” on WRR Classical 101.1FM for several years.

 Shields-Collins (Buddy) Bray, program host

 Shields-Collins Bray has been visiting schools with the Cliburn in the Classroom series for over 10 years, and he says it is the most enjoyable work he does.

 When he is not in the schools talking about music, Mr. Bray serves as artistic director of the Cliburn at the Modern series and is the principal keyboardist for the Fort Worth Symphony Orchestra.
 Mr. Bray also hosts the Fort Worth Symphony Orchestra’s pre-concert discussion series, where he does much the same thing as in the schools—he tries to make his audience comfortable with the music they will hear, and he does it with a spirit of discovery and fun.